Mansfield Town F.C.: Ownership

 However, three businessmen who are also Mansfield Town fans, Andrew Perry, Andrew Saunders and Steve Middleton, bought the club from Keith Haslam for an undisclosed fee, but they were still renting the stadium from him.
 At the start of the 2010–11 season Mansfield were bought by John Radford.

 On 2 December 2010 the club was locked out of Field Mill in a dispute over unpaid rent.
 Since returning to Field Mill after securing a lease on the ground for a further year and a half, John Radford began to seek a way by which the club would once again own Field Mill.
-It was reported that Keith Haslam rejected an offer from Radford for Field Mill; the offer was alleged to have been worth in between £2 million and £4 million.
+It was reported that Keith Haslam had rejected an offer from Radford for Field Mill.

 On 1 March 2012, Chairman John Radford purchased the ground from Keith Haslam.
 Since then, 1 March is considered "Amber Day" at the club to commemorate the retrieval of Mansfield's stadium.
 In April 2012, Radford changed the stadium's name from "Field Mill" to the "One Call Stadium" for sponsorship reasons.